 Walk, jog or bike with your love through the rustic expanse of 2,100 acres that comprise Rock Creek Park.
 The historic park also includes attractions such as Peirce Mill and the Old Stone House, as well as a nature center, riding stables, tennis courts, a golf course, picnic areas and playing fields.

-The chic POV Rooftop Lounge and Terrace at the W Hotel serves as a beacon for cupids, casanovas and the like.
+The chic VUE Rooftop Lounge and Terrace at Hotel Washington serves as a beacon for cupids, casanovas and the like.
 Sip some bubbly and pass the hors d’oeuvres while taking in awe-inspiring views of the National Mall and White House.

 With its luscious Impressionist masterworks by iconic artists such as Claude Monet, Auguste Renoir and Edgar Degas, it’s easy to get dreamy while spending the day at the National Gallery of Art.

 The beautiful, serene and quiet gardens at Dumbarton Oaks are just a few minutes stroll from the hustle and bustle of Georgetown proper.
 Chart a course through the European designed garden to locate the ornaments and inscriptions.

 District of Columbia War Memorial

 Nestled in a clearing among trees along the flank of the Mall (beyond the World War II Memorial and the Korean War Veterans Memorial) sits the elusive District of Columbia War Memorial.
 The domed temple serves as a romantic hideaway and is one of the few sites on the National Mall where you can get married.

 Take in the sweet sounds of live music with your sweetheart at the 9:30 Club on V Street NW.
 The music venue has made DC cool since its opening in 1980, catering to national acts.

 Georgetown's Graffiti Cliffs